-For any application for subscription/redemption/conversion (except for conversion into East Capital New Europe, East Capital Global Emerging Markets Sustainable, East Capital China A-shares and/or East Capital Global Frontier Markets) received by the Registrar and Transfer Agent not later than 15.00 Luxembourg time on the relevant valuation day, the net asset value calculated on that valuation day will be applicable.
-For any application received after 15.00 Luxembourg time on the relevant valuation day, the net asset value applicable will be the net asset value as calculated on the following valuation day.
+For any application for subscription/redemption/conversion (except for conversion into East Capital New Europe, East Capital Global Emerging Markets Sustainable, East Capital China and/or East Capital Global Frontier Markets) received by the Registrar and Transfer Agent not later than 15.00 Luxembourg time on the relevant valuation day, the net asset value calculated on that valuation day will be applicable.
+For any application received after 15.00 Luxembourg time on the relevant valuation day, the net asset value as calculated on the relevant valuation day, the net asset value as calculated on the following valuation day.